-It turns out that the latest trend of hoppy beers and IPAs are not only delicious, but also good for your health.
+It turns out that the trend of hoppy beers and IPAs is not only delicious, but also good for your health.
 According to a recent study published in the Oxford University Press, drinking beers with higher levels of hops can mitigate the negative effects of alcohol on the liver.
 Cheers to that!

 A group of German researchers tested this theory by feeding a group of mice (oddly referred to as a “binge-drinking mouse model” in the study) regular beer, hoppy beer, straight ethanol, and a control solution.
 The scientists then measured the effects on the liver, intestines and plasma after two hours and after 12 hours.